Docly

 Without additional parameters, iftop will monitor all the inbound and outbound traffic on the default network interface. eg: eth0.

-To monitor a different network interface, e.g: eth0 , you would need to pass the interface name to the iftop command using the -i parameter:
+To monitor a different network interface, e.g: eth0, you would need to pass the interface name to the iftop command using the -i parameter:

 # iftop -i eth0

-# iftop -n eth0
+# iftop -n -i eth0

-# sudo iftop -P eth0
+# iftop -B -i eth0

 This concludes our tutorial.
-For more information on how to use iftop, please refer to iftop’s website.
+For more information on how to use iftop, please refer to Iftop’s website.

 Click here to buy our VPS!